markdryan/subtilis/docs/Subtilis.md

 ```

 Note how we use the copy statement in conjunction with a slice of the byte buffer to copy the contents
-of e$ to the buffer starting at element 5.
+of e$ to the buffer starting at the 5th element (index 4).

 ### Function Pointers, Lambdas and Higher Order Functions